 The Jimmy Fund and the Boston Red Sox celebrate their 60th anniversary — the oldest and most successful partnership between a sports team and charity in the nation.
 The Jimmy Fund Chorus debuted, and the season culminated in a World Series Championship.
 The inaugural Jimmy Fund Big Ideas Contest was held.
 Sung Park, of Chestnut Hill, Mass., wins with his "Coins to Cure Cancer" submission, and is one of more than 150 entries.

 The Dana-Farber Marathon Challenge team celebrates its 25th running of the Boston Marathon.

 The Pan-Mass Challenge hit a significant fundraising milestone, raising a half-billion dollars for Dana-Farber and the Jimmy Fund since 1980.

 Boston Red Sox President/CEO Emeritus, Larry Lucchino was named Chairman of the Jimmy Fund.

-The efforts of hundreds of thousands of dedicated Jimmy Fund supporters continue to allow Dana-Farber to make remarkable progress in the fight against cancer.
+Hundreds of thousands of dedicated Jimmy Fund supporters continue to band together to say, "We're all Jimmy," allowing Dana-Farber to make remarkable progress in the fight against cancer.